 Mar 17, 2020

-For those who have any other concerns, this fact sheet might help.
-Please see the Work and Income NZ website with details of the new financial subsidy package announced by the government if you need help.
+The government website www.covid19.govt.nz has more information about what Level 2 means.
+There are also “business toolkit” resources available as well as details on contact tracing and the contact tracing app.
+Please see the Work and Income NZ website with details of the financial subsidy package announced by the government if you need help.

-We advise members to regularly check the latest updates on the Ministry of Health website which has comprehensive information about COVID-19 and details of the simple precautions you can take to protect yourself and others.
-The New Zealand Government has also launched a new website on all things COVID-19.
+We advise members to regularly check the latest updates on the Ministry of Health website which has comprehensive information about COVID-19 and details of the simple precautions you can take to protect yourself and others, as well as the New Zealand Government’s website on all things COVID-19.
 We advise members to use reputable sources such as these to obtain information rather than relying on other less accurate and alarmist sources.
 There has also been an increase in cyber attacks; please exercise caution when dealing with emails or texts from unknown sources and ensure you are up to date with anti-virus protection.

 It’s really important for mental well-being to stay connected to people.
 There are lots of ways to reach out to people by phone, social media, or online contact.
 Talking to people and checking on others keeps us all connected and that is more important than ever.
-See this link for looking after your mental health and well-being whilst self isolating.
+See this link for looking after your mental health and well-being.

 If you have any concerns the Ministry of Health suggests that you contact Healthline at 0800 611 116 or your GP for medical advice.
 Healthline has translators and interpreters available 24/7 in 150 languages, including Mandarin and Cantonese speaking staff.